eclipse-ide/.github/CONTRIBUTING.md

 > 💡 **Tip**: Sometimes, the project may not clone correctly due to network issues or slow response times.
 If this happens, click the 'Back' button, uncheck the 'Mirrors' option, and then continue the installation process.

-__Advanced Configurations__
+__Advanced Configuration__

-ℹ️ **Note**: The Eclipse Installer also provides a range of advanced configuration options that are useful when working on more complex projects.
+The Eclipse Installer also provides a range of advanced configuration options that are useful when working on more complex projects.
 These options allow you to customize your IDE setup, manage multiple environments, and more.
 For further details on using the advanced features of the installer, [visit this page ->TO BE FIXED]().

 ### Step 3: Modify the Code

 Now that you have the project set up, it's time to dive into the code!
 Open the project in Eclipse, find a part of the code you'd like to modify (e.g., fixing a bug or improving a feature), and make your changes.
 Even if you’re new to the codebase, this is a great way to get started and familiarize yourself with how everything works.

-💡 **Idea**: If you're not sure what to change in the code for now, you can edit the file `eclipse.platform/debug/org.eclipse.ui.console/plugin.properties` and modify line 17 to change the name of the console view.
+💡 **Idea**: If you're not sure what to change in the code for now, you can open in the `org.eclipse.ui.console` project the `plugin.properties` file and modify line 17 to change the name of the console view.
 This is a simple way to make a visible modification and see your changes in action.

-_Of course this modification is possible if you downloaded the **eclipse.platform.ui** setup._
+_Of course this modification is only possible if you chosen the **eclipse.platform.ui** setup._

 ### Step 4: See Your Changes by Running the Project